Sarfraz-droid/ts-react-express-starter/Readme.md

 This maps the react app to your express application Run the server and client both in the same port.

+the express server directly serves the build of the react application.
+Further, you can add your own apis in your express application as well

 Run the command `npx @sarfalam/ts-vite-react-express repoName`